 Imagine learning more about your great-grandparents’ lives, their stories, values and challenges, and your heritage.
 That’s the gift you are giving your family and future generations when you put your story to paper and write your memoir.
-That’s the importance of writing your memoir.

-What Are the Benefits of Writing a Memoir?
+What are the Benefits of Writing a Memoir?

 Writing a memoir is beneficial for both the author and the reader.
 A person who writes a memoir is sharing their life story from their perspective, allowing the reader to understand the author’s decisions and actions directly from their point of view.
 This can be extremely powerful when the reader knows the author personally, as it gives the reader a much better understanding of not only the how, but why certain events took place.
 Below we review other benefits of writing a memoir.

-Having A Comfortable Space to Share
+Having a Comfortable Space to Share

 Sometimes, talking about experiences is not easy.
 They may be difficult topics or, perhaps, they may be challenging to concisely explain during a conversation.
 Sharing through a memoir makes this challenge considerably simpler, as the author can plan, draft and re-draft until they are happy with how they are portraying themselves or the events that took place.

 Being quite literally the project of a LifeBook, writing a memoir and looking back and reminiscing about all those key dates and events, such as marriages, first homes, and the births of children, while also remembering stories that might otherwise have been forgotten, should be a very enjoyable undertaking.
 It is a cathartic and profound experience to condense years into pages, though also potentially emotional at points as you remember more challenging times or loved ones who have passed away.
 However, these challenging moments don’t need to be left out of your story.
 Difficult memories are just as important as the happier ones, both of which have moulded you and created who you are today.

 It Becomes A Key Piece of Your Legacy